Hands up if you love the movie Se7en!

 When it comes to least expensive, you better believe I take advantage of discount codes and special promos and free ebooks.
 My tablet it stocked.

 “Nothing happened to me, Officer Starling.
 I happened.
 You can’t reduce me to a set of influences.”

 What book or books have you shamelessly devoured many times?

 Just overall, I think it’s important to practice shameless joy in the things you love, including what we read.
 I don’t care if your favourite re-read is erotica or a YA novel from 20 years ago, read it and embrace it and ditch the shame.

 My most re-read novel is Girl, Interrupted by Susanna Kaysen.
-I read it for the first time in grade 9.
-I did a book report on it in grade 10.
+I read it for the first time in grade nine.
+I did a book report on it in grade ten.
 I’ve highlighted the pages, copied the quotes, made notations and bookmarks.
-I can’t say what it is about the book, only that I read it at a very complicated time in my life (suck it, teenage years!); it spoke to me then and still continues to mean something to mean.
+I can’t say what it is about the book, only that I read it at a very complicated time in my life (suck it, teenage years!); it spoke to me then and still continues to mean something to me.

 Speaking of which, if I could also get my hands on an autographed edition of this book it would look perfect on my soon-to-be bookshelves.

 “Was I ever crazy?
 Maybe.
 Or maybe life is… Crazy isn’t being broken or swallowing a dark secret.
 It’s you or me amplified.”

 What book or series have you neglected over sheer laziness?